The Aubry-Andre Anderson model: Magnetic impurities coupled to a fractal spectrum: Uniform Cantor Set Spectra

 Table \ref{tab:SC-oscillations} demonstrates that the thermodynamics for $\tDelta_{C(5)}(\teps)$ evolve very differently along the sequence $\Lambda_k$ defined in Eq.\ \eqref{eq:Lambda-seq}.
 With increasing $k$, (a) the oscillation period remains pinned at base $b = 5$, (b) the amplitudes $A_{T\chi}$ and $A_S$ appear to approach nonzero limiting values, and (c) the phases $\phi_{T\chi}$ and $\phi_S$ approach the same values for $z=1$ and $0.5$, precluding elimination of the oscillations by averaging over $z$.
 (The equivalence between the $\Lambda=5$ Wilson chains for $\tDelta_{C(5)}$ and $\tDelta_{P(D_{C(5)-1})}$ holds only for $z$ equal to an integer.
 For any non-integer value of $z$, the two hybridization functions have very different Wilson-chain coefficients.)
 Even though there is some change of $\phi_{T\chi}$ with $\Lambda$ and $z$, $\phi_S-\phi_{T\chi}$ varies very little.
 These observations indicate that the $\log T$ oscillations are not merely artifacts of the NRG technique, but intrinsic features of the fractal strong-coupling fixed point that survive in the continuum limit $\Lambda\to 1$.

-The uniform Cantor set hybridization functions $\tDelta_{C(4M+3)}(\teps)$ discussed in Appendix \ref{app:self-similar} are self-similar under an energy rescaling $\teps\to\teps/(4M+3)$.
+The uniform Cantor-set hybridization functions $\tDelta_{C(4M+3)}(\teps)$ discussed in Appendix \ref{subsec:Cantor-4M+3} are self-similar under an energy rescaling $\teps\to\teps/(4M+3)$.
 We have verified that the case $M=1$ leads to sinusoidal oscillations of strong-coupling impurity thermodynamic properties as functions of $\log_b T$ with base $4M+3=7$ about average values corresponding to a power-law hybridization function with $r = D_{C(7)} - 1 \simeq -0.4354$.
-We have also determined numerically that the nonfractal self-similar hybridization function defined in Eq.\ \eqref{eq:Delta-log-bins} with $b = 5$ has strong-coupling impurity thermodynamic properties that oscillate as functions of $\log_b T$ about average values of zero.
-In both cases, the oscillations appear to approach a nonzero amplitude in the continuum limit $\Lambda\to 1$.
+The oscillations appear to approach a nonzero amplitude in the continuum limit $\Lambda\to 1$.
+The amplitude of the $C(7)$ oscillations for $\Lambda=7^{1/16}$ is approximately twice the amplitude of the $C(5)$ oscillations for $\Lambda=5^{1/16}$.